 Gas boiler regulations.
-Help with boiler flues, cupboards, gas pipes & drainage
+Help with boiler flues, cupboards, gas pipes & efficiency

 Which building regulations apply to my new boiler?

 Building regulations cover many aspects of a new boiler installation, including flue position, efficiency, boiler location, gas pipe size and condense pipe drainage.
-Some of these regulations will have come in since your last boiler was fitted and you will have to comply with them.
+Some of these regulations will have come in since your last boiler was fitted and you will have to comply with them, the most recent uplift was 15th June 2022.
 If you are also moving your boiler then it is likely that more regulations will need to considered.
 We guide you here.
 Note, this guidance is no substitute for getting a Gas Safe registered engineer out to survey.

 - Boiler location

 - Gas pipe

 - Boiler sizing

 - Boiler filters and cleaning